-Olympia College, formerly Horizon Career College and Inservicer's College of Health Education, was founded in January 1990 with the goal of providing the finest quality health education available.
+Everest College in Merrillville, Indiana, formerly Horizon Career College and Inservicer's College of Health Education, was founded in January 1990.
 In April 1996, Malone Management Company purchased the college's assets.
 Corinthian Colleges acquired the college in February 2001.
-In July 2001, the college moved to its current facilities.
-Currently the college operates as an additional location of Olympia Career Training Institute's Grand Rapids Campus in Grand Rapids, Michigan.
-At the current locations, Olympia Career Training Institute serves all of West Michigan and Northern Indiana.
+In July 2001, the college moved to its current facilities, where it operates as an additional location of Everest Institute's Grand Rapids Campus in Grand Rapids, Michigan.
+In April of 2007 the name of the campus was changed to Everest College.

-Olympia College is located at 707 E. 80th Place, Merrillville, Indiana 46410.
+The campus is located at 707 E. 80th Place, Merrillville, Indiana.
 The College has plenty of free parking, is handicapped accessible, and is located near public transportation.
-Olympia College is a spacious facility (approximately 32,000 sq. ft.), offering a smoke-free environment and air-conditioning, with administrative offices, lecture rooms, medical and computer labs, and student lounge.
-Additional lecture rooms, medical and computer labs are located at 8585 Broadway, Merrillville, IN 46410.
+Everest College is a spacious facility (approximately 32,000 sq. ft.), offering a smoke-free environment and air-conditioning, with administrative offices, lecture rooms, medical and computer labs, and student lounge.
+Additional lecture rooms, medical and computer labs are located at 8585 Broadway, Merrillville, Indiana.